 The only people making out like bandits during all this are the union people.

-State, federal, you name it, government union people are making unemployment rate among union people in a government is three percent.
+State, federal, you name it, government union people are making their unemployment rate among union people in the government is 3%.

 I mean, that's statistically zero.